 Once initiated, anyone can teach anyone else about the Bwiti tradition and the use of Iboga.
 Teachers utilize the transformative powers of Iboga, to guide students within and towards their truth, revealed by one’s soul.

 As much as we’d like to say “yes”, this is not the case.

 Prospective participants must first answer a questionnaire and have a face to face interview, to determine if they are a good candidate.
 One’s medical conditions, medications and use of other drugs, may influence this decision.

 The first step is to reach out to discuss your current situation and status.
 Then together we’ll create a “game plan” for your potential Iboga ceremony.
-It all starts with a call. (link)

 During an Iboga ceremony, participating students will be shown their “truth” and be provided with the resources needed to move forward in their own transformation.

 Ultimately, there is no magic pill.
 Participants must have the intent to clear their past traumas and transform their lives, and be prepared to face themselves head on.